 As part of the resolution approving the launch of the Master of Science in Law Program, the UM Carey Law faculty required that the faculty undertake a thorough review of the program after the admission of the second cohort of students.
 The faculty required that the review be guided by objective benchmarks and other factors developed by the UM Carey Law Faculty Council.
-The review is to assess the overall quality of the Program in operation; the number and quality of the students admitted to the Program; the employment status of participants in the Program; whether sufficient funding exists-from the MPowering the State initiative, the university, and tuition revenues-to support the Program in the future; how the teaching commitments in the Program have affected faculty capacities and faculty cohesion; the quality of adjuncts who have taught in the Program; the overall effect on the J.D. program; and the growth potential of the program.
+The review is to assess the overall quality of the Program in operation; the number and quality of the students admitted to the Program; the employment status of participants in the Program; whether sufficient funding exists-from the MPowering the State initiative, the university, and tuition revenues-to support the Program in the future; how the teaching commitments in the Program; the overall effect on the J.D. program; and the growth potential of the program.
 A formal faculty committee, comprised of faculty teaching in the program, faculty not involved in the program, and any necessary external reviewers, will conduct the review.
 Following that review, the program will be reviewed every seven years in keeping with UM Carey Law's accreditation cycle.
 The School of Law will manage review of the online program in a similar fashion.